Matveevskij/yandex_praktikum/2. Предобработка данных/README.md

-# The project is a study of the reliability of borrowers
+# Project.
+Research of ads for the sale of apartments

 #### Task: